 It is crucial to acknowledge that prospectivity is one of the areas where the individual lifecycle methodologies (LCA, LCC and SLCA) may not have the same level of advancement.
 Consequently, practitioners should exercise caution and transparency when conducting a prospective LCSA study, particularly with regard to SLCA.
-In SLCA, obtaining reliable data for prospective suppliers and assessing potential future social conditions can be exceptionally challenging (Iribarren et al., 2023).
+In SLCA, obtaining reliable data for prospective suppliers and assessing potential future social conditions can be exceptionally challenging as detailed in the separate SH2E SLCA guidelines (Iribarren et al., 2023).
 The uncertainty associated with social aspects in a prospective view requires a careful acknowledgment of these limitations by practitioners.
 While prospectivity offers valuable insights into the future sustainability implications of emerging technologies, it is essential to communicate the inherent uncertainties and constraints associated with this approach.